SAFEHR-data/PIXL/pixl_core/README.md

 # Core

-This directory contains a Python module with core PIXL functionality utilised by both the EHR and PACS APIs to interact with RabbitMQ and ensure suitable rate limiting of requests to the upstream services.
+This directory contains a Python module with core PIXL functionality utilised by both the EHR and Imaging APIs to interact with RabbitMQ and ensure suitable rate limiting of requests to the upstream services.

 ### Install